Author has written 7 stories for Harry Potter, Warhammer, DC Superheroes, RWBY, Naruto, and Marvel.

 I didn't actually get around to exploring Eva's backstory until chapter 9, but there it's revealed that even other eldar think she's "weird, obsessive and stuck-up".
 She is meant to be a subversion of most of the things people *know* about craftworld eldar, so I made her a scion of one of the most xenophobic and conservative craftworlds (Alaitoc) just to make it even more over the top.
 I like to think it makes more sense when you've read her backstory (chapter 9) and also because canonically there are many eldar who feel stifled by the excessive discipline of Alaitoc and choose to do the opposite of what they're told to do.
 And in many ways it's a deliberately silly parody.
 What the hell.

 One of the things I wanted to do with this fic in general was to poke fun at various common fanfiction tropes.
 I could write you a whole essay about why I'm fascinated by Mary Sues (but I won't because I've probably taken up enough of your time already).
 Evarvae is meant to be a parody/deconstruction of a certain kind of Mary Sue, like an anime heroine who is so good and virtuous and kind that she makes the universe better for everyone.
 Unfortunately, this is Warhammer 40K, home of grimdarkness.
-The whole point of Chapter 6 is how badly she fails at being that kind of Mary Sue.
+The whole point of Chapter 6 is how badly she fails at being a Mary Sue.

 So yeah. *Shrug* I like getting feedback because, for one thing, it leads me to actually think about what I was trying to do with my writing to begin with.
 That can get kind of muddled in my head sometimes.
 It's what led me to write this section.